Ruth Crawford Seeger: Family

 Crawford Seeger passed on her knowledge of American folk music to daughter Peggy Seeger.

-In 1932, she married Charles Seeger.
-Their children, including Mike Seeger, Peggy Seeger, Barbara, Penny, and older stepson Pete Seeger, knew their mother as "Dio".
-Several of the children as musical artists themselves became central to the American folk music revival, but had little knowledge of their mother's earlier works.
+In 1932, Ruth married Charles Seeger.
+Their children included Mike Seeger, Peggy Seeger, Barbara and Penny.
+They knew their mother as "Dio".
+Charles had three children from his first marriage with Constance de Clyver Edson, (professional violinist, studied and taught at Juilliard School) Charles III, John and Pete Seeger.
+By the time of their father’s second marriage John and Charles were adults but Pete was only 13 years old.
+Ruth took it upon herself to take on full parental responsibilities and treat Pete as one of her own.
+Several of the children themselves became musical artist central to the American folk music revival, but had little knowledge of their mother's earlier works.
 Her children went on to record some of her folk song compilations.